- St. Philip’s is so tiny. Is it a real church?

-Volunteers from St. Philip’s can frequently be found cooking up something delicious in support of Peacemeal, the once-a-month dinner founded and hosted by Trinity Episcopal Church, Solebury, for people affected by AIDS.
-(In the warm months, the feast moves to Trinity Episcopal Church, Buckingham.)
-Started in 1994, when misinformation about AIDS was still rampant, Peacemeal attracts people from all over Bucks County and as far away as Philadelphia for fun, food and fellowship.To don an apron, get more information or to donate food or funds, contact us at firstname.lastname@example.org.
+Volunteers from St. Philip’s can frequently be found cooking up something delicious in support of Peacemeal, the once-a-month dinner started in 1994 by Trinity Episcopal Church, Solebury, in support of those affected by HIV/AIDS.
+Now hosted by Trinity Episcopal Church, Buckingham, Peacemeal has recently broadened its mission to include the homeless and all those in need of community.
+Peacemeal attracts people from all over Bucks County and as far away as Philadelphia for fun, food and fellowship.To don an apron, get more information or to donate food or funds, contact us at firstname.lastname@example.org.

 Socks for the Homeless

-For most of us, a pair of wet socks isn’t a problem for long: We simply go home and change into a dry pair.
+For most of us, a pair of wet socks isn’t a problem for long: we simply go home and change into a dry pair.
 But for people who are homeless, a pair of wet socks can mean illness and even disability, especially during the cold winter months.
-Hence St. Philip’s “Socks for the Homeless” drive, which collected more than 550 pairs of new socks during the 2015 Advent-Christmas season — a total we almost doubled in 2016.
+Hence St. Philip’s “Socks for the Homeless” drive, which collected more than 550 pairs of new socks during the 2015 Advent-Christmas season — and more than 800 in 2016!
 To participate, simply bring a donation of new socks to St. Philip’s beginning in Advent.
 The collected socks will be distributed to the homeless throughout the year.
 An estimated 80 homeless people live in the Doylestown-New Hope area.